Correctional Supervision Rate for Adults in the US

-There were 1,870 offenders per 100,000 U.S. adult residents on either probation or parole at yearend 2015.
-This represented the lowest rate of offenders under community supervision since 1993 (1,830 per 100,000), when the population was smaller by about 1.1 million offenders (not shown).
-The community supervision rate reached a high in 2007 (2,240 per 100,000) before declining each year through 2015.
+"On December 31, 2016, 1,810 offenders per 100,000 U.S. adult residents were on probation or parole.
+This was the same rate as in 1992 when the community supervision population was smaller by about 1.1 million offenders and the U.S. resident population was smaller by about 63 million people (not shown).
+The community corrections rate has declined for nine consecutive years since reaching a high in 2007 (2,240 per 100,000).

-At yearend 2015, 870 persons per 100,000 U.S. adult residents were under the jurisdiction of state or federal prisons or in the custody of local jails.
-The incarceration rate has been declining since 2009 (980 per 100,000).
-By yearend 2015, the incarceration rate dropped to the same rate as 1997 (870 per 100,000) (not shown)."
+"In 2016, 860 persons per 100,000 U.S. adult residents were under the jurisdiction of state or federal prisons or in the custody of local jails.
+The incarceration rate has declined since 2009 (980 per 100,000) after reaching a high of 1,000 per 100,000 U.S. adult residents from 2006 to 2008.
+The incarceration rate had declined since 2009 and is currently at its lowest rate since 1996 (830 per 100,000) (not shown)."